 - Based on past changes in homeland security policies, systems, and procedures, propose the need for future change and improvement.

 - Discuss the importance of Christian NGO’s in response and recovery.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Discussion questions will be posted each module/week.
+Discussions are collaborative learning experiences.
+Discussion questions will be posted each Module: Week.
 Each thread must be 200–300 words and reference a minimum of 1 source.
 Unlike the formal written assignments, it is not required that the thread adheres to specific formatting requirements; however, the student must be sure to proofread carefully.
 Grammar and spelling errors may impact the grading.
-The student must post at least 2 replies to other classmates’ threads with 100–150 words in each reply.
+The student must post at least 2 replies to other classmates’ threads with 150–200 words in each reply.
 A minimum of 1 source must be referenced.

 Position Paper: Defense of Weakest Position on Threat Issue Assignment

 The purpose of this position paper is to gain support on a particular issue and to explain the rationale for the student’s position.
 The information provided must be based on a strong foundation of facts.
 As such, the student must provide evidence from credible academic and scholarly sources.
 The student will select a topic provided from Chapters 1–4 respectively.
 After choosing his/her topic, the student will define, refine, and limit his/her issue.
 At a minimum, the following sections are required for the paper: (a) problem statement, (b) literature review, and (c) conclusion.
 The paper must follow strict APA guidelines and must consist of 700–1,050 words.
 At least 4 sources are required.
 All sources must be properly cited.

 Position Paper: Defense of Strongest Position on Threat Issue Assignment